 Warts (verrucae) are small skin growths caused by any of 100 or more related human papillomaviruses.

 Warts can develop at any age but are most common among children and least common among older people.
 People may have one or two warts or hundreds.
 Because prolonged or repeated contact is necessary for the virus to spread, warts are most often spread from one area of the body to another, but they can spread also from one person to another.
 There usually needs to be a break in the skin for spread to occur, but the break can be extremely small.
-Sexual contact is often sufficient to spread genital warts (see Genital Warts (Human Papillomavirus Infection, or HPV Infection)).
+Sexual contact is often sufficient to spread genital warts.

 Most warts are harmless, although they may be quite bothersome.
 The exceptions are certain types of genital warts that are due to a virus that can cause cancer of the mouth, throat, and genitals.

-Warts are classified by their location and shape.
+Warts are classified by their location on the skin and shape.
 Some warts grow in clusters (mosaic warts), but others appear as isolated, single growths.
 Most warts are painless, but some hurt when touched.
 Warts on the feet can cause pain when standing.
 Warts may have black dots, particularly if shaved.

 Common warts (also called verrucae vulgaris), which almost everyone gets, are firm growths that usually have a rough surface.
 They are round or irregularly shaped; are light gray, yellow, brown, or gray-black; and are usually less than 1/2 inch (about 1 centimeter) across.
 Generally, they appear on areas that are frequently injured, such as the knees, face, fingers, and elbows.
 Common warts may spread to surrounding skin.